David Caygill: Opposition (1990–1996)

 After the defeat of the Fourth Labour Government in November 1990 Caygill became Shadow Minister of Finance.
 In December 1991 Caygill was replaced as finance spokesperson by Michael Cullen, who was more moderate in his economic policies.
 Caygill continued to hold a senior position in the Labour Party and was instead appointed Shadow Minister of Justice and Energy.

 After Labour's narrow defeat at the 1993 election, Helen Clark won the leadership of the party.
 At the same time Caygill replaced her as deputy leader defeating Cullen by the narrow margin of 23 votes to 21.
 He cited Sir Geoffrey Palmer as a role model for his deputy leadership.
 Under Clark he was Deputy Leader of the Opposition as well as Shadow Attorney-General.
 In June 1995 after Labour MP Margaret Austin defected from Labour to form a new party, United New Zealand, Caygill replaced her as Shadow Minister of Education.
-He supported Clark in an attempt to oust her as leader in favour of frontbencher Phil Goff in the lead up to the 1996 election.
+He supported Clark during an attempt to oust her as leader in favour of frontbencher Phil Goff in the lead up to the 1996 election.

 Over the course of the parliamentary term Caygill had been privately contemplating retiring from politics.
 On 7 June he informed Clark that he had decided to stand down at the election.
 Caygill announced his retirement on 11 June 1996 to a surprised caucus, after which Cullen was elected as his successor as deputy leader unopposed.
 He said there had been no pressure on him to quit but hoped it would provide the "circuit-breaker" to Labour's troubles.
 At the 1996 election, Caygill retired from Parliament.